 An Internship in MOPE allows interns to experience the exciting day-to-day operations and mechanisms of working in a unique, fast-paced department within the Mayor’s Office where carefully vetted candidates will have the opportunity to learn how policy actually affects a community and its residents.
 Interns are encouraged to take on leadership roles and special projects as skills progress.
-Social Work and Political Science majors a plus.
+Please see the following sessions and deadlines:

-To Apply internship candidates should send a resume, writing sample and cover letter (detailing interest in the internship) to email@example.com and cc firstname.lastname@example.org.
+To Apply: Internship candidates should send a resume and cover letter (detailing interest in the internship) to Sonnie Martinez at email@example.com.
 The subject title should say, “Mayor’s Office of Public Engagement: Internship Opportunity”.
-For additional questions, please use the above e-mails.
+In the body of the email please indicate which session you are applying for and your ideal schedule.
+For additional questions, please use the above email.

 Budget & Innovation